-An easy to make no bake dessert which has layers of Oreo biscuits with additional layers of thick Mascarpone and double cream whipped together.
+An easy to make, Oreo Cookies and Cream Icebox cake is a no bake dessert which has layers of Oreo biscuits with additional layers of thick Mascarpone and double cream whipped together.
 Just a little patience is needed as you wait for the filling to set and the Oreo cookies to soften.

 I make no apologies for the amount of cookies and cream in this cake.
 There is a time and place for indulgence, and this is one of them.